japila-books/spark-sql-internals/docs/spark-sql-SizeInBytesOnlyStatsPlanVisitor.md

 default(p: LogicalPlan): Statistics
 ----

-NOTE: `default` is part of link:spark-sql-LogicalPlanVisitor.adoc#default[LogicalPlanVisitor Contract] to compute the size statistic (in bytes) of a logical operator.
+NOTE: `default` is part of spark-sql-LogicalPlanVisitor.md#default[LogicalPlanVisitor Contract] to compute the size statistic (in bytes) of a logical operator.

-`default` requests a link:spark-sql-LogicalPlan-LeafNode.adoc[leaf logical operator] for the statistics or creates a link:spark-sql-Statistics.adoc[Statistics] with the product of the `sizeInBytes` statistic of every [child operator](catalyst/TreeNode.md#children).
+`default` requests a spark-sql-LogicalPlan-LeafNode.md[leaf logical operator] for the statistics or creates a spark-sql-Statistics.md[Statistics] with the product of the `sizeInBytes` statistic of every [child operator](catalyst/TreeNode.md#children).

-NOTE: `default` uses the cache of the estimated statistics of a logical operator so the statistics of an operator is link:spark-sql-LogicalPlanStats.adoc#stats[computed] once until it is link:spark-sql-LogicalPlanStats.adoc#invalidateStatsCache[invalidated].
+NOTE: `default` uses the cache of the estimated statistics of a logical operator so the statistics of an operator is spark-sql-LogicalPlanStats.md#stats[computed] once until it is spark-sql-LogicalPlanStats.md#invalidateStatsCache[invalidated].

 === [[visitIntersect]] `visitIntersect` Method